Tianhao Zhao

 Analyzing the monotonicity of numerical schemes with examples

-The important paper by Barles and Souganidis (1991) provides a powerful framework to analyze a class of 2nd order PDEs (elliptic, parabolic, and hyperbolic) which are commonly used in economics.
+The important paper by Barles and Souganidis (1991) provides a powerful framework to analyze a class of 2nd-order non-linear PDEs which are commonly used in economics.
 Among all the required conditions, the monotonicity of the numerical scheme is critical and often violated in practice.
-This blog post explains how to analyze the monotonicity of arbitrary numerical schemes with multiple examples that share similar structures with some commonly used economics models.
+This blog post explains how to analyze the monotonicity of a wide class of numerical schemes with multiple examples that share similar structures with some commonly used economics models.
 One can follow the examples to design their own numerical schemes.

 2024